 Tricia provides assistance in the development of training, planning, and evaluation services to state and local agencies, criminal justice programs, boards, commissions and task forces.
 She also coordinates the Virginia Sexual and Domestic Violence Fund program and provides technical assistance and consultation regarding the development and enhancement of grant funded programs.

-As a Department of Criminal Justice Services, Victim Services Section Coordinator, Ms. Foster manages the statewide Victim Witness Grant Program and is the project programmatic lead for the Victims Services Data Collection System (VSDCS).
-In this role, she plans, allocates, and monitors state and federal funding to local and statewide organizations to ensure and expand crime victim services across Virginia in a manner consistent with federal and state guidelines.
-She provides technical assistance and consultation regarding administration of the Victims of Crime Act funded Victim Witness Grant Program (VWGP) and VSDCS.
-Ms. Foster also provides guidance and training to subgrantees and other criminal justice system professionals throughout Virginia on VWGP management of services to crime victims according to the Virginia's Crime Victim and Witness Rights Act.
+As a Department of Criminal Justice Services, Victim Services Section Coordinator, Ms. Foster manages the statewide Victim Witness Grant Program and is the programmatic project lead for the Victims Services Data Collection System (VSDCS).
+In this role, she assists with the administration of state and federal funding to 114 local and statewide organizations to ensure service delivery funding to Victim Witness Grant Program advocates are consistent with federal and state guidelines.
+She provides technical assistance and consultation regarding the administration of the Victims of Crime Act-funded Victim Witness Grant Program and the VSDCS.
+Ms. Foster also provides guidance and training to subgrantees and other criminal justice system professionals throughout Virginia on VWGP management of services to crime victims according to Virginia's Crime Victim and Witness Rights Act.

 Ms. Fuller-Wilson is the Violence Against Women Program Coordinator at the Virginia Department of Criminal Justice Services.
 She currently administers the federal Services, Training, Officers, Prosecution (STOP) grant funds.
 She has over 20 years of experience in the field of victim services.
 She has provided direct services to victims of sexual and domestic violence; provided grant monitoring, technical assistance, and training to victim service programs and projects; and provided assistance to victims of crime through the criminal appellate, death penalty, and civil commitment systems.
 She manages and responds as a part of the Virginia Crisis Response Team, trained through the National Organization for Victim Assistance (NOVA).
 She is currently the President on the Board of Directors of the Association of VAWA Administrators (AVA) and serves as Vice-Chair of the CASA/CJA Advisory Board.
 Ms. Fuler-Wilson received a B.S. in Sociology and Psychology from Charleston Southern University and a Master’s in Social Work, with a concentration in Social Work Administration and Policy Practice, from Virginia Commonwealth University.